diannefelias111/python-calculator/README.md

 ### Install a text editor of your choice.
 For Visual Studio Code:
 brew install --cask visual-studio-code
 # Pre-requisites
+## Basic understanding of HTML, CSS, and JavaScript
+## A text editor (e.g., Visual Studio Code, Sublime Text, or Atom)
+## Git (for version control)
+## A modern web browser (e.g., Chrome, Firefox, or Safari)
 # Tech-stack
+## HTML5
+CSS3
+JavaScript (ES6+)

 # About the Author
+## [Dianne Felias]
+I'm a beginner web developer passionate about creating user-friendly and visually appealing websites.
+This portfolio is my first step into the world of web development, and I'm excited to learn and grow in this field.
 ## Picture
 ## link to soc-med https://www.facebook.com/profile.php?id=100080958051207

 # Disclaimer
+## This website is a personal project and is still in development.
+The information presented here is for demonstration purposes only and may not reflect my most current skills or projects.
+Please contact me directly for the most up-to-date information.
 **DIANNE FELIAS**
 _ABM11_